raycast/extensions/README.md

 ## Feedback

 Raycast wouldn't be where it is without the feedback from our community, so we would be happy to hear what you think of the API / DevX and how we can improve.
 Please use GitHub issues for everything API related (bugs, improvements suggestions, developer experience, docs, etc).
-We have few templates that should help you with navigating it.
+We have a few [templates](https://github.com/raycast/extensions/issues/new/choose) that should help you get started.

 ## Community